-- An Advance Health Care Directive/Healthcare Power of Attorney (POA)) – this type of POA outlines the specific Medi-Cal decisions that you would like to see made in the event of your incapacity.
+- A Healthcare Power of Attorney (HPOA)—this type of POA outlines the specific medical decisions that you would like to see made in the event of your incapacity.

-- A General Durable POA – this type of POA outlines what will happen with assets held outside your Living Trust upon incapacity.
+- A Durable POA for Property—this type of POA outlines what will happen with assets held outside your Living Trust upon incapacity.

-- Gifting Language – special Trust language that may be drafted and included with your Trust document and POA to outline your specific wishes.
+- Gifting Language—special language that may be drafted and included with your Trust document and POA to outline your specific wishes.

-- Medi-Cal Tools – these tools can put into motion the shift of assets out of the name of the person who is incapacitated.
+- Medi-Cal Planning tools—these “tools” or events can put into motion the shift of assets out of the name of the person who is incapacitated.

 With the appropriate incapacity language in place, you can effectively designate who will manage your affairs if you become incapacitated.
-Using legal tools such as a Revocable Living Trust, Durable Power of Attorney, and gifting or sheltering plans, you can set the stage to allow your chosen agents to properly manage your assets should you need nursing home care and be unable to do these things for yourself.
+Using legal tools such as a Revocable Living Trust, Durable Power of Attorney, and gifting or sheltering plans, you can set the stage to allow your spouse or your children to properly manage your assets should you need nursing home care and be unable to do these things for yourself.

-The special language in a Trust with “Medi-Cal Tools” can give your trustee the authority to handle certain types of planning, even though you – the person applying for Medi-Cal – are not capable of signing the necessary documents.
+The special language in a Trust with “Medi-Cal planning tools” can give your Trustee the authority to handle certain types of planning, even though you—the person applying for Medi-Cal—are not capable of signing the necessary documents.

 What Incapacity Planning Does Not Cover

-Additionally, Medi-Cal Tools will not guarantee your Medi-Cal qualification because eligibility and qualification are based on a number of financial variables and the type of illness you have.
-Whereas Medi-Cal Tools do not change the size of your estate, they can outline how assets could be restructured to help you qualify for Medi-Cal.
+Additionally, Medi-Cal planning tools will not guarantee your Medi-Cal qualification because eligibility and qualification are based on a number of financial variables and the type of illness you have.
+Whereas Medi-Cal planning tools do not change the size of your estate, they can outline how assets could be restructured to help you qualify for Medi-Cal.

-A fundamental advantage of having Medi-Cal Tools outlined in your Living Trust, is the peace of mind that comes from knowing the proper steps to apply for Medi-Cal benefits will be carried out on your behalf, just as if you were competent.
-Should a person become incompetent before including Medi-Cal Tools in his or her Living Trust, it would likely mean these important steps would not occur, and this could signify a loss of potential Medi-Cal benefits.
+A fundamental advantage of having Medi-Cal planning tools outlined in your Living Trust is the peace of mind that comes from knowing the proper steps to apply for Medi-Cal benefits will be carried out on your behalf, just as if you were competent.
+Should a person become incompetent before including Medi-Cal planning tools in his or her Trust, it would likely mean these important steps would not occur, and this could signify a loss of potential Medi-Cal benefits.
 It’s another reason to handle this matter now, while you are still managing your own affairs.

-Establish a Complete Estate Plan with Medi-Cal Tools
+Establish a Complete Estate Plan with Medi-Cal Planning tools

 Regardless of how solid your health is today, there is no way to know what tomorrow brings.
 We invite you to take the time to discuss this important topic with us.
 Call our office today to schedule a meeting.
 In this meeting, we can address several issues including living probate and disability, Medi-Cal planning options, death probate and taxes.